nicolearugay/real_time_processing_clickstream/README.md

 ## Data Ingestion with Kafka

 ### Setting Up a Kafka Broker
-Following confluent's basic set up with Python and using a local cluster.
+Following Confluent's basic set up with Python and using a local cluster.

 1. Prerequisites
    a.
 Linux